-The biggest program is The National Health Service Corps (NHSC) Loan Repayment Program.
+If you’re willing to work in certain areas of the United States and help foster healthy communities, the biggest program is The National Health Service Corps Loan Repayment Program (NHSC LRP).
 In this guide, we’ll give you the lowdown on everything you need to know.

 What is NHSC loan repayment?

-The NHSC loan repayment program offers various healthcare professionals student loan repayment assistance.
+The NHSC loan repayment program offers various health care providers student loan repayment assistance.
 This is in exchange for serving in a Health Professional Shortage Area (HPSA).